XVI-Adam/XVI-Adam/README.md

-<h2 position: absolute;
-  top: 50%;
-  left: -28px;
-  display: flex;
-  width: 28px;
-  height: 28px;
-  margin: auto;
-  border-radius: 6px;
-  opacity: 0;
-  justify-content: center;
-  align-items: center;
-  transform: translateY(-50%); >Thank's for visiting my GitHub portfolio!
+<h2>Thank's for visiting my GitHub portfolio!
 Hi, I'm Adam!
 I am a junior in Manhattan College studying Computer Information Systems with interests in Software Development.
 This repository serves as a showcase of my work that demonstrates my commitment to these fields.
 I appreciate you for taking the time to explore my portfolio and I hope it inspires and informs you. </h2>

 <h2>👨‍💻 Software Development Projects:</h2>